martinrvisser/valkey-audit/README.md

 CONFIG SET AUDIT.ENABLE no
 ```

-To enable/disable always auditing of config commands:
+To enable/disable always auditing of config commands.
+This will log config commands irrespective of what events are set to be audited:

 ```
 CONFIG SET AUDIT.ALWAYS_AUDIT_CONFIG yes